 The HMC bond program has focused on foundational elements establishing the structures and processes needed to effectively implement the historic \$1.74 billion improvements at Harborview.
-Building on the actions described in the January - June 2021 report, the FMD team has concentrated on further developing and refining the essential milestones for the first 24 months, in partnership with Harborview and University of Washington.
-Actions identified "on the horizon" in the June report continue to be developed and/or executed.
+Building on the actions described in the 2021 reports, the FMD team has concentrated on further developing and refining the essential milestones for the first 24 months, in partnership with the joint King County/Harborview workgroup.
+Actions identified "on the horizon" in the December 2021 report continue to be developed and/or executed.